tom-nahum/PERT-Solver/README.md

   - The priority relations between the activities (meaning that for each activity, the user enters the activities that needs to be done before this activity).

-* We parse the input the user entered, and check it's validity
+* We parse the input the user entered, and check it's validity.

 * We solve the problem, and output the results:
   - A table with all the relevant data for each activity: